The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Bounds for the nontangential maximal function by the square function

-The function $\tilde{\hbar}$ has been used in the argument for scalar equations (cf. \cite[pp.\,212]{KP01} and \cite{KKPT}).
+The function $\tilde{\hbar}$ has been used in arguments for scalar equations (cf. \cite[pp.\,212]{KP01} and \cite{KKPT}).
 While there are clear similarities in the manner in which the functions $\hbar$ and $\tilde{\hbar}$ are defined, throughout this paper we prefer to use $\hbar$ as it works better for elliptic systems.